-caring for gold-filled jewelry
+caring for jewelry

-Drip Jewelry is gold-filled jewelry, made from hypoallergenic metals (stainless steal or copper) and then coated with a thick layer of 14, 18 or 24k gold.
+Gold-filled jewelry, made from hypoallergenic metals (stainless steal or copper) and then coated with a thick layer of 14, 18 or 24k gold.

 To be considered “gold-filled,” it needs to contain at least 5% gold; whereas gold-plated is .05% or less.
 This coating is 100x more gold than gold-plated jewelry and can withstand normal amounts of sweat and water.
 However, it is not solid gold and that is kind of the point!
 Drip is an affordable alternative and definitely a great bang for your buck.
 Unfortunately, overtime, these pieces WILL begin to tarnish but here is how you can delay that from happening: